Adib-Elang/Adib-Elang/README.md

 ## Hi there 👋
 # 💫 About Me:
-Just A Kid Who Want To Be A Programmer
+Just a Kid Who Wants to Be a Programmer

 ## 🌐 Socials: